decoupca/pysolarwinds/README.md

-# solarwinds
+# pysolarwinds

-An ergonomic wrapper for OrionSDK
+An ergonomic, object-based interface for the SolarWinds SWIS API.